br41nslug/directus-websocket-subscribe/README.md

   If set to `true` the public role will be allowed to connect to the websocket
 - `WEBSOCKET_PATH: '/websocket'`\
   You can change the websocket path using this setting.
+- `WEBSOCKET_SYSTEM: 'true' or 'false'`\
+  Enables/Disables subscribe events for system collections.
+- `WEBSOCKET_CORE: 'true' or 'false'`\
+  Enables/Disables all built-in handlers.
-- `WEBSOCKET_SYSTEM_GET: 'true' or 'false'`\
+- `WEBSOCKET_CORE_GET: 'true' or 'false'`\
-  Enables/Disables the built-in GET handler
+  Enables/Disables the built-in GET handler.
-- `WEBSOCKET_SYSTEM_POST: 'true' or 'false'`\
+- `WEBSOCKET_CORE_POST: 'true' or 'false'`\
-  Enables/Disables the built-in POST handler
+  Enables/Disables the built-in POST handler.
-- `WEBSOCKET_SYSTEM_PATCH: 'true' or 'false'`\
+- `WEBSOCKET_CORE_PATCH: 'true' or 'false'`\
-  Enables/Disables the built-in PATCH handler
+  Enables/Disables the built-in PATCH handler.
-- `WEBSOCKET_SYSTEM_DELETE: 'true' or 'false'`\
+- `WEBSOCKET_CORE_DELETE: 'true' or 'false'`\
-  Enables/Disables the built-in DELETE handler
+  Enables/Disables the built-in DELETE handler.
-- `WEBSOCKET_SYSTEM_SUBSCRIBE: 'true' or 'false'`\
+- `WEBSOCKET_CORE_SUBSCRIBE: 'true' or 'false'`\
-  Enables/Disables the built-in SUBSCRIBE handler
+  Enables/Disables the built-in SUBSCRIBE handler.